Quantum Control and General Recursion beyond the Unitary Case: Abstract

 \section{Abstract}

-We introduce a programming language that allows for the coherent control of arbitrary quantum operations.
-The problem of defining coherent control beyond the unitary case, using, for example, a quantum conditional in the presence of recursion or iteration has long been known to be a major difficulty.
-We resolve this problem by defining an operational semantics based on appropriate Kraus decompositions and a denotational semantics based on vacuum-extensions.
-We show that the language is universal for vacuum-extensions and that the two semantics are adequate.
-Moreover, we define a notion of observational equivalence: two programs are equivalent if their probability of termination is the same in any context.
-The denotational semantics is shown to be fully abstract for observational equivalence.
+Coherent control, \emph{aka} quantum control, is a central concept in quantum computing that is attracting increasing attention from both the quantum foundations and quantum software communities.
+Defining coherent control in the presence of recursion and measurement has long been known to be a major challenge.
+In particular, no-go results have been established for standard semantical domains like completely positive maps.
+We address this problem by introducing the first quantum programming language with recursion that allows for the coherent control of arbitrary quantum operations.
+We equip this language with both an operational and a denotational semantics that we prove to be adequate.
+To design these semantics, we show that combining coherent control, recursion, and measurement crucially requires describing the evolution of subprograms in the absence of input.
+To address this, the operational semantics takes into account a default evolution branch, while the denotational semantics uses the concept of coherent quantum operation, based on vacuum extensions.
+We strengthen the validity of our approach by developing an observational equivalence: two programs are equivalent if their probability of termination is the same in any context.
+The denotational semantics is shown to be fully abstract with respect to this observational equivalence.